When: Thursday, 10 February 2022 | 10:30 – 17:00 EST / 15:30 – 22:00 GMT

 Who is the target audience for this workshop?

 This is the 5th ILA Doctoral Consortium Program.
 This informative program is for doctoral students at any stage of their process.
-“Best day of the Conference.
-Thank you” one past attendee writes about his attendance to the program.
-Other students reported the ideas and suggestions were things they could incorporate immediately to better inform their work as a new researcher and writer.
-“As I begin to transition from coursework to the research process, I know that the notes I took” will help me be more productive.
-Spend the day with us learning from doctoral faculty, dissertation advisers, writers, researchers, and other students to strengthen your dissertation journey.
+Past attendees have reported that the ideas and suggestions were things they could incorporate immediately to better inform their work as a new researcher and writer.
+“As I begin to transition from coursework to the research process, I know that the notes I took will help me be more productive.”
+Spend the day with us and learn from doctoral faculty, dissertation advisers, writers, researchers, and other students to strengthen your dissertation journey.
 We look forward to seeing you at this virtual event on 10 February.

-Take note, the following agenda is subject to shift some as faculty who have agreed to participate finalize their schedules for the day.
+Take note, the following agenda is subject to change.

 Welcome and Introductions & Overview of Consortium – Dr. Rich Whitney